chrisbenseler/confirmmodal.js/readme.md

 ```

 #### Events
-The ConfirmModal object has 2 events: proceed and cancel.
+The ConfirmModal object has 2 events: _proceed_ and _cancel_.
 Both return a promise, which are resolved when user clicks in one of the buttons.

 ```javascript
 confirm